meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-12-16-usda-gis-post.md

 ---
 A while back, we shared a [blog post](https://www.performance.gov/2019-2-28-usda-blog-post/) about the U.S. Department of Agriculture’s (USDA) new communications tool.
 Known as the USA-Targeted External Communications Query (USA-TECQ), the tool provides quick, targeted communications to local communities.
 This allows local news outlets to be aware of federal news and activities.

 While the tool was created for disaster communications, there are several ways state and federal agencies can use it.
-We recently spoke with **Gabbie Perret, Senior Media Advisor at the General Services Administration (GSA)**, about her experience with the tool.
+We recently spoke with **Gabrielle Perret, Senior Media Advisor at the General Services Administration (GSA)**, about her experience with the tool.
 Check out what we learned!

 <b style="font-size: 20px; color: 07648d">**Reaching a Local Audience**</b>